 Bees and wildflowers

 The same principle of never taking more than nature needs to sustain itself is as true of foraging as it is beekeeping, Noel Fitzjohn of Fitz Fine Foods tells me.
-“With wild garlic, for example, if I pick too large an area, it will take a year to come back—sometimes more—whereas if I take a small amount in a big area, it will regenerate easily.”
+“With wild garlic, for example, which will be coming into season in the next couple of months, if I pick too large an area it will take a year to come back – sometimes more – whereas if I take a small amount in a big area, it will regenerate easily.”
 This is important not just for the plant itself, but for the health of the soil and the rest of the ecosystem.
 “When I pick rosehips and hedgerow berries, I never take more than 10 per cent of what’s there because they are so important for wildlife.
 It doesn’t sound like much, but it mounts up quickly when you consider how much each bush produces.”
 He too is grateful for the number of farmers rewilding and restoring and maintaining their hedgerows.
 Biodiversity benefits everyone and everything, including the farms themselves.